snd/mesa/README.md

-**mesa embraces functional programming: no method call on a mesa-object modifies that object. mesa configuration methods are [pure](https://en.wikipedia.org/wiki/Pure_function): they create a new mesa-object that prototypically inherits from the one before it, set some property on the new object and return the new object.**
+**mesa embraces functional programming: no method call on a mesa-object modifies that object. mesa configuration methods are [pure](https://en.wikipedia.org/wiki/Pure_function): they create a NEW mesa-object copy all OWN properties over to it, set some property and return it.**

 let's configure some tables: